39th Division (German Empire): Order of battle on mobilization

-On mobilization in August 1914 at the beginning of World War I, most divisional cavalry, including brigade headquarters, was withdrawn to form cavalry divisions or split up among divisions as reconnaissance units.
+On mobilization in August 1914, at the beginning of World War I, most divisional cavalry, including brigade headquarters, was withdrawn to form cavalry divisions or was split among divisions as reconnaissance units.
 Divisions received engineer companies and other support units from their higher headquarters.
-The 39th Division was redesignated the 39th Infantry Division.
+The 39th Division was redesignated as the 39th Infantry Division.
 Its initial wartime organization was as follows: